 Invest in fractional shares of thousands of stocks and ETFs.

-Shop, and we’ll give you stock in the well-known brands.1
+Shop, and we’ll give you up to 1% in stock in well-known brands.1

 Protect your money from overdraft and other hidden fees.2